Go to Reviews.org AU Edition

 What to look for in a DIY home security system

 Look for a DIY home security system from an established company.
-These days every tech company in the world seems to be pumping out DIY security equipment, but that doesn’t mean it’s good or reliable.
+These days every tech company in the world seems to be pumping out DIY security system equipment, but that doesn’t mean it’s good or reliable.
 Newbie systems have a bad habit of being discontinued a year or two after you buy them.

 If you know the brand name, that’s usually a good sign.
 You also want a system that’s not going to break the bank.
 There’s no need to spend an arm and a leg on a DIY alarm system when there are so many affordable options on the market.